vrk/LearnToCurl/index.md

 ### Aside: Curling I can do

-Do not confuse my inability to use a curling iron with a general inability to curl, as I am reasonably proficient in the following:
+Do not confuse my inability to use a curling iron with a universal inability to curl, as I am reasonably proficient in the following:

 - [Curling](https://www.youtube.com/watch?v=EMz_XwbJ8l8)
 - [`curl`ing](https://en.wikipedia.org/wiki/CURL)